dfo-osdt/osp-docs/docs/en/general/introduction.md

 New to the OSP?
 Start with [Getting Started](getting-started.md) to set up your account and learn the basics.

-Need to create and submit a manuscritpt for management review?
+Need to create and submit a manuscript for management review?
 Go to [Manuscript Overview](../publication-process/manuscript-overview.md) to determine which type of publication workflow you need.

 ## Audience